George Walton Comprehensive High School: Athletics

 Walton has won the GADA Dodge AAAAA Directors Cup four times since its creation in 1999 for having superior overall athletic performance and five consecutive volleyball championships from 1999 to 2002.
-In recent years, it has won state championships in boys' tennis, led by outgoing team captain Mitch Lyons, girls' tennis, boys' soccer (2002, 2006, 2008, 2011), and boys' baseball.
+In recent years, it has won state championships in boys' tennis, girls' tennis, boys' soccer (2002, 2006, 2008, 2011), and boys' baseball.
 Also in 2011, the men's lacrosse team had an undefeated year where they won the school's first lacrosse championship, and made a promising run in the 2014 season under new Head Coach Griffin Spotz, making it to the semi-finals.
 In 2004, the Walton Raider football team went undefeated in their region.
 The Raiders beat Valdosta High School in the state quarter-finals to advance to the state semi-finals at the Georgia Dome, before falling to Parkview High School.
 In 2007, the Raiders were again region champions, beating the previous state champion and nationally ranked Roswell High School, and the last undefeated team Martin Luther King, Jr. High School in the state quarter-finals to advance to the state semi-finals before falling to North Gwinnett High School at the Georgia Dome.

 The boys' curling team, which was started in 2007, won its first state championship in 2008 after just one year of training.
 They went on to nationals, only to finish in last place.

 The Raider rugby team, founded in 2007, won its third straight state high school championship in 2010.
 Raider Rugby is still a club team but is currently working on becoming a school-supported sport.

 "Raider Valley", the home field of the Walton Raiders, went through some major renovations during the summer of 2010.
 The football team raised enough money to build a new stadium.
 The Raiders put in a new football field, along with a top-of-the-line Jumbotron score board.
 The renovations took place all summer; the new turf field is meant to be beneficial to all outdoor activities.